Season 1, Episode 33

 And once you’ve got that place in mind, then if you’re comfortable, certainly close your eyes.
 And let’s begin by simply bringing your awareness of as I mentioned before, your focus to yourself and to you.
 And it’s not very often that people encourage you to take time out for yourself.
 So a few seconds simply to bring yourself back to you, say hello.
 And maybe from a bird’s eye perspective, be aware of your position.
 Now you are seated.
 And allow yourself to focus on what I’m saying, perfectly normal for other thoughts to come into our mind.
 Allow them to drift away, come back to you.
 And when you are ready in your own time, begin to think of your favorite place.

 And always as other thoughts come to mind, allow them to slip away and come back through this wonderful place that enables you to feel calm, happy.
 In your own time, bring your awareness to the sites around you.
 What do you see here in this wonderful place?
-All awareness on what you see.
+All awareness of what you see.
 Focus on the colors.
 Be aware of the shapes, images.
 Look at what is here that makes it your favorite, calm, happy place.
 Be aware of the colors all around you, look around.
 What makes this place so very special?
 Calm.
 Look at the sites around you.
 And if thoughts come to mind, bring yourself back.
 Look at the colors, the hues, shadows, contours.
 What do you see in your favorite calm place?
 Look around, observe, notice the visual detail front.

 Wiggle your toes when you are ready, wiggle your fingers.
-With your eyes closed be aware of yourself in your room.
+With your eyes closed, be aware of yourself in your room.
 And when you are ready, gently rub your hands together.
 Generate some warmth in your hands and place them over your eyes, and take your time to open your eyes.
 It’s no rush.
 Slowly, slowly coming back to the real world.
 And if you can have a drink of water, slowly taking your time and from where to go, I think that was about nine minutes.

 Dr. Lorne Brown: